sheygs/cipher/lessons/lesson_69.md

-Step 69
+### Lesson 69

-And now, try to print encryption to see the actual output on the terminal.
+And now, try to print `encryption` to see the actual output on the terminal.